sectra-medical/StructuredReportingTemplatesDevResources/DevComponents/README.md

 **keys**?: string[] - Keys for react to identify the options.
 If provided, one key for each option value must be provided.
 If not provided, optionValues will be used as keys.
 **defaultOptionText**?: - If set, this option will be defaulted in the dropdown, however this option is not listed inside the dropdown.
 This should be used as a placeholder string, for example "Select an option..."
 If this is not used, the first option will be defaulted.
 **onStateChange**?: (string) => void - The callback function to run when a new option is selected
-**(Any select or data- attribute)**
+**preventOutput**?: boolean - If true, this component will not generate any report or json output **(Any select or data- attribute)**

 ### Example